PDAF/PDAF/README.md

   the Kalman filter or nonlinear filters (see list below)
 - A selection of 3D variational methods, both with parameterized and ensemble covariance matrix
+- A structured approach to handle large sets of different observation types (PDAF-OMI)
-- Functions for ensemble diagnostics
+- Functionality for ensemble and observation diagnostics
 - Functionality to generate synthetic observations for data assimilation studies (e.g. OSSEs)